Benefact Trust

 Benefact Trust (previously the Allchurches Trust) is a large national charity in the United Kingdom, established in 1972.
 It is headquartered in Gloucester.
 It is an independent registered charity.
 Its objects are to "make a positive difference to people's lives by funding, guiding and celebrating the work of churches and Christian charities; empowering the most vulnerable and giving people, communities and places a renewed opportunity to flourish."
 Initially, most of its grants were for the repair and maintenance of church buildings.
 Now it also supports projects that more widely benefit local communities and reflect changes in society.

 History

 The trust was set up to act as the beneficial owner of the insurance company Ecclesiastical Insurance.
-It was founded by the Church of England and signatories included the then Archbishop of Canterbury Michael Ramsey, the Archbishop of York Donald Coggan, the Dean of St Paul's Martin Sullivan, the Secretary General of the General Synod of the Church of England Sir John Guillum Scott and others.
-Benefact Trust continues to maintain close affiliation to the Church of England, its main beneficiary, and one of its stated funding policies is to provide Dioceses and Cathedrals with block grants to help in their ongoing running.
+Founded by two MP's, three clergymen, a barrister, a clerk of the House of Lords and its directors—five clerics and five laymen, Ecclesiastical provided a reliable insurance service for parishes in times of struggle.

+As the scope of the business, profits and grant-making increased, it was decided in 1972 that Ecclesiastical's ownership should be transferred to a separate independent charity, hence the formation of Benefact Trust (formerly Allchurches Trust).
+To this day the Trust continues to award grants to good causes with all available profits from the Benefact Group and the specialist financial businesses that sit within it.